naystack/bestaitutoring/README.md

 # Best AI Tutoring

-A parent's honest, hands-on comparison of AI tutoring tools for kids, built to learn GA4/Meta Pixel/UTM attribution end to end, with Wild Zebra as the featured recommendation.
+A parent's hands-on look at AI tutoring tools for kids.

 ## Status